jfritz25/FinalProject323/README (2).md

 <br>
 **START**
 <br>
-The first couple cases are when a new user of the system is shown
+The first case is a user already in authentication
 * The user enters a name: Jacob Fritz, an email: jamfritz@iu.edu, a password: ilove323, and a picture which is taken with the [Capture] button after clicking on the defualt pfp the user selects [Next].
 Displayed on the homescreen is all the restaurants and all of the users favorite restaurants.
 The user clicks the [hamburger] button to show the navigation drawer where again all the information is displayed and the items are clickable.
 The user selects [home] to return to the home screen.
 The [search] button in the toolbar is then selected and the user queries for Chipotle.
 The recycler view updates showing only chiptole.
-The user clicks out of the searchView by hitting the [x] and is returned a screen showing all of the restaurants and all of the favorited restaurants.
+The user clicks out of the searchView by hitting the [x] and is returned a screen showing all of the restaurants and all of the favorited restaurants. [hamburger] is selected and the user selects [Log Out]

+Not in authentication
+* Only difference from above is the user is created in firebase and everything is uploaded.
+Also, the user has less favorite restaurants

 <br>